gwu-cs-advos/organization/class.md

 	I define blocking as "being removed from the scheduler runqueue to allow other threads to execute".
 	Provide evidence of this in the code.
 	Why do you think this is?

+For discussion in class:
+- In what ways are demikernel's design very specialized to its goals?
+- What problem domains do you think are a good fit for the demikernel?

 ## 8: composite kernel
 ## 9: composite crt